Convergent perturbative series via finite path integral limits: application to energy at strong coupling of the anharmonic oscillator: Conclusion

 \section{Conclusion}

 In this work, we showed that if finite path integral limits are used instead of infinite limits, one obtains a convergent perturbative series in powers of the coupling instead of an asymptotic series.
 The convergence of the series implies that it can be used to make reliable calculations at strong coupling.
-We applied this to basic integrals containing quadratic and quartic terms in section 2 and to the ground state energy of the quantum anharmonic oscillator at strong, intermediate and weak coupling in section 4.
+We applied this to basic integrals containing quadratic and quartic terms in section 2 and to the ground state energy of the quartic and sextic anharmonic oscillator at strong, intermediate and weak coupling in sections 4 and 5 respectively.
 The basic integrals yield exact analytical expressions.
 The usual perturbative series in powers of the coupling $\lambda$ yields an asymptotic series but with finite integral limits they yield a convergent series for any coupling $\lambda$ and moreover, we are able to reproduce the analytical expressions.
 This was true even for the case with parameter $a<0$ where the asymptotic series was not Borel summable.
 For the anharmonic oscillator, the series expansion for the ground state energy in powers of the coupling is well-known to yield an asymptotic series \cite{Wu1,Wu2,Bender1,Bender2,Marino, Strocchi}.
 If one uses Schr\"odinger's equation to obtain the energy, finite integral limits are equivalent to placing infinite walls on both sides of the potential (i.e. at positions $-L$ and $L$ where $L>0$).
-We extracted the coefficients that enter the perturbative series from a new recursion relation, Eq. \reff{Recursionh}, that we derived for this specific scenario.
+We extracted the coefficients that enter the perturbative series from a new recursion relation that we derived for this specific scenario for both the quartic and sextic cases.
 The coefficients are a function of a positive parameter $h$ that encode the separation between the walls.
 The series for the energy for any given $h>0$ converges and approaches the ground state energy of the original potential (no walls) formally as $h\to 0$ ($h\ne 0$).
-For sufficiently small $h$, the series converged to and matched the exact (correct) values of the ground state energy to within tiny $\%$ errors for all coupling strengths including weak ($\lambda=0.02$), intermediate ($\lambda=0.1$) and strong ($\lambda=0.2$).
-The results are presented in figures \ref{Lambda002B},\ref{Lambda001B} and \ref{Lambda22BB}.
-At strong coupling the error is less than $0.1\%$ which is a remarkable result in light of how badly the usual perturbative series at strong coupling diverges (see the plot in figure \ref{Lambda022B} of section 3).
+For sufficiently small $h$, the series converged to and matched the exact (correct) values of the ground state energy to within tiny $\%$ errors for all coupling strengths including weak, intermediate and strong.
+The results for the quartic case are presented in figures \ref{Lambda002B}-\ref{Lambda22BB} and for the sextic case in figures \ref{Weakh1Sextic}-\ref{Strongh2Sextic}.
+At strong coupling the error is less than $0.1\%$ which is a remarkable result in light of how badly the usual perturbative series at strong coupling diverges (see figures \ref{Lambda022B} and \ref{StrongSext} for the quartic and sextic cases respectively).
 Using a perturbative series with finite integral limits, we obtained an observable at strong coupling, the ground state energy, for a dynamical quantum mechanical system.
-One future goal is to apply the procedure to realistic QFTs like QED and QCD at strong coupling.
+It would be of interest to apply the procedure in the future to the double-well in quantum mechanics as this potential is qualitatively different (e.g. it is not Borel summable).
+The main future goal would be to apply the procedure to realistic QFTs like QED and QCD at strong coupling.
 This should prove to be more challenging technically but in principle, the procedure should work.